roughike/streaming_shared_preferences/README.md

 }
 ```

-In our app entrypoint, we obtain an instance to `StreamingSharedPreferences` once and pass that to our settings class.
+In our app entry point, we obtain an instance to `StreamingSharedPreferences` once and pass that to our settings class.
 Now we can pass `MyAppSettings` down to the widgets that use it:

 ```dart